celestiaorg/docs/developers/requesting-data-commitment-ranges.md

 # Requesting data commitment ranges

+By default, the Succinct team will be maintaining canonical Blobstream X deployments on Ethereum, updating every 4 hours, and on Arbitrum One and Base, updating every 1 hour.
+If you wish for the Blobstream X contract to be updated at a different cadence, then you have several different options for how to update the smart contract.

 To request proofs to be submitted to the Blobstream X contract at a different cadence, you can do one of the following: